loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVDPP_QUAL_6.771: This was generated on May 11 at 6:41 pm.
+SVD++ was carried out on the whole dataset, with 200 factors and 40 iterations.
+The internal parameters were the same as in SVDPP_QUAL_6.833.

 SVDPP_QUAL_6.833: This was generated on May 11 at 2:33 pm.
 SVD++ was carried out on the whole dataset, with 500 factors and 40 iterations.
 The internal parameters were as follows: